-These are "natural" results.
-Based on a series of complex algorithms, sites like Google will try and ensure that the sites that appear in the SERPs are those best placed to answer your query.
+These are 'natural' results.
+Based on a series of complex algorithms, search engines like Google will try and ensure that the sites that appear in the SERPs are those most qualified to answer your query and to do so well.